Industrial archaeology: 1970s-1980s

 By the early 1970s, industrial archaeology was, for the most part, being practiced in a few select countries by amateurs and professionals with different backgrounds and objectives.
 While much had been accomplished during the preceding decade, the "new" field of industrial archaeology was still struggling to gain acceptance as a true scholarly pursuit.
 In October 1971, a group of representatives from various museums, universities, and government organizations in the United States and Canada met in Washington, D.C. to establish a means to improve the exchange of ideas and information.
 The result was the first national-level, IA-related academic society in the world; the Society for Industrial Archeology (SIA).
 It was decided that the name of the Society would take on the US-Government's spelling of "archeology", instead of "archaeology".
 The first SIA newsletter was published in January 1972, with Robert M. Vogel as editor.
 In April of that same year the new group held its first annual conference in New York City.
 In 1975, the SIA introduced its academic journal, IA, The Journal of the Society for Industrial Archeology, with Emory Kemp as editor.

 In 1973, the Association for Industrial Archaeology (AIA) was founded in Great Britain.
 It brought together the numerous local IA-groups that had been formed throughout the country.
 The AIA publishes a newsletter, Industrial Archaeology News, along with its academic journal, Industrial Archaeology Review, introduced in 1976.
 Many AIA members have been active in promoting the mission of IA throughout Europe and the rest of the world.

 With the rapid decline of many established industries in North America and Europe during the 1970s, industrial archaeologists began to take on a new role of recording and preserving recently closed sites, as opposed to antique relics from earlier periods.
 Among the notable projects during this decade was the successful transformation of Sloss Furnaces in Birmingham, Alabama after it shut down in 1971 into an open air industrial museum.
-Sloss Furnaces was declared a NHL in 1981.
+Sloss Furnaces was declared an NHL in 1981.
 The museum opened in 1983 and offers a variety of educational and civic programs.